-Figure 9-2 summarizes radiological performance scores in the ERA, ELAP, and MAPEP programs.
-GEL and TA participated in the ERA radiological PE studies with GEL having an average overall score or 96 percent.
-TA also had an overall score of 91 percent.
-TA scored 86 percent in the ELAP program.
-GEL and Eberline scored 90 percent and 63 percent, respectively, in the MAPEP program.
+Figure 9-2 summarizes radiological performance scores in the ERA, ELAP, and MAPEP programs for 2022.
+Eberline, GEL and TA participated in the ERA radiological PE studies with Eberline having an average overall score of 100 percent.
+GEL had an average overall score of 98 percent.
+TA also had an overall score of 95 percent.
+GEL and Eberline scored 97 percent and 90 percent, respectively, in the MAPEP program.
+Chemtex and PACE did not analyze radiological samples for BNL.
+None of the analytical contract laboratories participated in any radiological ELAP proficiency testing.